aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/adding-new-tnef-attachments-in-csharp/_index.md

 Yes, Aspose.Email for .NET supports various email formats, including EML, MSG, PST, and more.

-### Is there a trial version of Aspose.Email for .NET available?

-Yes, you can get a trial version of Aspose.Email for .NET from their official website.

 ### Can I use Aspose.Email for commercial projects?

 Yes, you can use Aspose.Email for .NET in both personal and commercial projects, provided you have the appropriate license.